tymyrddin/blue/source/docs/diy/mailserver/dnssec/howto.md

 # How to enable DNSSEC on your DNS server

 DNSSEC adds cryptographic signatures to your DNS records, preventing spoofing and cache poisoning.

+DNSSEC is powerful but complex.
+You can:

+* Use a DNSSEC-enabled registrar (Cloudflare, Google Domains).
+* Automate key rotation (with cron or systemd timers).
+* Monitor validation (unbound or dnsmasq for caching).

+Need a simpler setup?
+Try Cloudflare’s DNSSEC (they handle key management).
 Below is a step-by-step guide for BIND (named) on Linux, the most common DNS server software.

 ## Prerequisites